Spotlight - Gene Witkowski, photographer

-In the 1980’s Gene was taking pictures of a friend dancing ballet at Mount Saint Joseph’s Academy in Buffalo when he met a student named Heidi Halt.
+In the 1980’s Gene was taking pictures of a friend dancing ballet at Mount St Joseph’s Academy in Buffalo and he met a student, Heidi Halt.
 Years later while doing home repair for Suzanne Evans (who later became a Neglia board member and Mother Ginger in The Nutcracker) Gene met Heidi again.
 They got to chatting about ballet and photography.

 In the past year, Gene has returned to his love of astronomy.
-With his roll-out telescope he’s been able to capture high resolution images of the moon right from his backyard.
-This new technology has allowed him to accomplish the lunar dream he started as a teenager.
+With his roll-out telescope he’s been able to capture high resolution lunar images right from his backyard.
+This new technology has allowed him to accomplish a dream he started as a teenager.